catalyst-network/Protocol/README.md

 > -   are 20 to 100 times faster
 > -   are less ambiguous
 > -   generate data access classes that are easier to use programmatically

+The biggest bennefit though to Catalyst Network is interoperbility.
+Protobuffs are implemented in a varaity of languages and allow us to quickly generate code for you to interact and build upon the Catalyst Network!
+No more figuring out some obscure language or having to learn snowflaked schemas.